 - Direct discrimination – this might have taken place if you are treated badly at work as a direct result of having a “protected characteristic”.
 For example, if you are demoted, or receive a pay cut, because you have become pregnant.

-- Harassment – if you are treated in a way that makes you feel intimidated, humiliated or degraded at work because of your protected characteristic, this may be harassment.
+- Harassment – if you are treated in a way that makes you feel intimidated, humiliated or degraded at work because of a protected characteristic, this may be harassment.
 Whether the circumstances are intimidating, humiliating or degrading depends on how the situation makes you feel, rather than the intentions of those who might be making you feel this way.
 Again, speaking to a specialist employment solicitor about the situation might help you to gain perspective on whether harassment is taking place and, if it is, how to manage the situation if you choose to bring a claim.

-- Victimisation – if you are treated in a negative way at work because you have done something such as brought, or threatened to bring, an employment tribunal claim, helped a colleague to bring an employment tribunal claim or have complained about treatment at work that you consider to be harassment, you may be being victimised.
+- Victimisation – if you are treated in a negative way at work because you have done something such as brought, or threatened to bring, an employment tribunal claim, helped a colleague to bring an employment tribunal claim or have complained about treatment at work that you consider to be discriminatory, you may be being victimised.
 Victimisation can arise in a wide range of circumstances and it is worth speaking to an employment law solicitor if you think that you might be being victimised.

 What should I do if I am worried about discrimination at work?

 Many people feel unable to take action if they have been the victim of discrimination at work.
 They are frightened of the consequences – for example, that they might lose their job if they complain or that they might not be believed by their line manager or HR department, or by their colleagues.
-Other people might be concerned that complaining is disloyal, or could upset their co-workers.
+Other people might be concerned that complaining is disloyal or could upset their co-workers.

 However, the law provides you with strong protection if you have been discriminated against.